-BSI shapes, shares and embeds best practice, so that organizations can become future ready - by being trusted, resilient and ready to succeed in our ever-changing world.
-We are the world leader in developing standards to maximize the value of an organization's most important asset - their people.
+BSI shapes, shares and embeds best practice, so that organizations can become future ready - by being truste resilient and ready to succeed in our ever-changing worl We are the world leader in developing standards to max the value of an organization's most important asset - their people.

-BSI is proud to hold the Secretariat of the ISO Technical Committee that has developed the first international guidance standard on managing psychological health and safety at work - ISO 45003.
-In the development process the Committee have worked with experts in H&S to bring together global best practice and distil their knowledge into this new standard.
+BSI is proud to hold the Secretariat of the ISO Technical Committee that has developed the first international guidance standard on managing psychological health a safety at work - ISO 45003.
+In the development process the Committee have worked with experts in H&S to brin together global best practice and distil their knowledge this new standard.